thiagocapuano/waves-documentation/en/overview/platform-components.md

 [The Waves Client](https://client.wavesplatform.com) can be [easily installed](/waves-client/install-waves-client.md) and used to perform most actions in the Waves Platform where users can issue, transfer and trade assets.

+[!NOTE]
+An alert of type 'note' using global style 'callout'.

+[!COMMENT]An alert of type 'comment' using style 'callout' with default settings.

 # 2. Waves Wallet

 * It’s a fully-featured client that lets you access all features of the Waves platform.